xk-huang/nerf/README.md

 # NeRF

-A re-implementation of Neural Radiance Field.
+A re-implementation of Neural Radiance Fields (NeRF).

 ## Usage